Chapter 1.12

 15. A statement that a lien may be filed against the property for any costs of abatement, civil penalties imposed, and/or for reasonable attorney’s fees and costs;

-16. If an emergency condition exists, a statement that the emergency condition has resulted from the violation which appears to cause or constitute an imminent or immediate danger to the health and safety of the public, and that if the responsible party cannot be contacted or refuses to immediately abate the same, a Director, upon approval by the Mayor or the City Manager, shall without notice abate the same pursuant to FMC 1.12.070;
+16. If an emergency condition exists, a statement that the emergency condition has resulted from the violation which appears to cause or constitute an imminent or immediate danger to the health and safety of the public, and that if the responsible party cannot be contacted or refuses to immediately abate the same, a Director, upon approval by the Mayor or the City Administrator, shall without notice abate the same pursuant to FMC 1.12.070;

 17. A statement that the notice of violation represents a determination that a violation has been committed by the person named in the notice of violation, and that the determination for both the notice of violation and the imposition of any civil penalties shall be final unless timely appealed as provided in FMC 1.12.080;

 D. Service.
-The Code Enforcement Officer shall serve the notice of violation upon the owner, tenant or other responsible party either personally or by mailing a copy of the notice of violation by certified or registered mail, return receipt requested, to such person at his or her last known address, or by other available mail services.
-If the person cannot be personally served within Whatcom County, or if an address for mailed service cannot be reasonably ascertained, or the address is a United States Postal Service post office box, a notice shall be served by posting a copy of the notice of civil violation on the violating property.
+The Code Compliance Officer shall serve the notice of violation upon the owner, tenant or other responsible party either personally, by posting of the property on which the violation(s) is occurring, or by mailing a copy of the notice of violation by certified or registered mail, return receipt requested, to the responsible party at their last known address, or by other available mail services.
+Service shall be deemed effective immediately upon posting of the property or three calendar days after mailing a copy of the notice of violation by certified or registered mail.
+If service is achieved through both posting of the property and by certified or registered mail, the earlier of the two shall be deemed the date of service.

 E. Other Actions May Be Taken.
 Nothing in this chapter shall be deemed to limit or preclude any action or proceeding pursuant to FMC 1.12.060 (Stop work orders), 1.12.070 (Emergency order), 1.12.100 (Civil penalty), 1.12.110 (Additional relief), 1.12.120 (Penalties for subdivision violations), or 1.12.130 (Criminal penalties) and in accordance with the International Building and Residential Codes and the International Property Maintenance Code, as adopted by reference in the Ferndale Municipal Code.